iliashevrin/summer-school-tutorials/if-then-else.md

 	 | pointer=[Referrable] operator='.min'
 	 | pointer=[Referrable] operator='.max');
    ```
-4. Rebuild the abstract syntax tree by right clicking on the `Spectra.xtext` file, "Run As", and "Generate Xtext Artifacts".
+4. Regenerate the Xtext artifacts (the abstract syntax tree objects) by right clicking on the `Spectra.xtext` file, "Run As", and "Generate Xtext Artifacts".
-5. Open the `TemporalPrimaryExpression` class, which is part of the auto-generated AST, and ensure that you have the new getters and setters for `ifPart`, `thenPart`, and `elsePart`.
+5. Open the `TemporalPrimaryExpression` class, which is part of the auto-generated artifacts, and ensure that you see the new getters and setters for `ifPart`, `thenPart`, and `elsePart`.
 6. Create a Java class called `IfThenElseInstance` under tau.smlab.syntech.gameinput.spec package in tau.smlab.syntech.gameinput project.
 7. Paste the following content into the class:
    ```java